Plant FAQs: Sequoiadendron Giganteum – Giant Redwood

 FAQs About Sequoiadendron Giganteum

 As a plant enthusiast, I’ve spent a lot of time researching and caring for different species of trees.
-One of the most magnificent trees I’ve encountered is the Sequoiadendron Giganteum, also known as the Giant Redwood.
+One of the most magnificent trees I’ve encountered is the Sequoiadendron Giganteum, also known as the Giant Redwood, belong to the Cupressaceae family.
 These towering giants have fascinated me for years, and I’ve come across a number of frequently asked questions about them.
 In this article, I’ll share my insights and experience with these awe-inspiring trees.

 Are There Sequoiadendron Giganteum in Oregon?